KRYSTAL PARTNERSHIP EXPANDS BRAND INTO NORTHEAST

 In addition to co-branding with Krystal, Cruz will outfit the restaurants with memorabilia from his football career.
 The first restaurant will be built in the style of the new prototype unveiled by Krystal earlier this year, and will be built in Cruz's hometown of Paterson, New Jersey.
 Krystal will also work with Cruz on a line of merchandising inspired by the football great which will be available for sale online and in restaurants.

+"Victor has won at the highest levels on the field and is continuing to win off the field in his business career.
+He is a high character professional and human being.
+Partnering with him is an easy decision for Krystal as the brand expands into new markets," said Jonathan Childs, founder and operating partner of Golden Child Holdings, one of the primary investors in the brand.
+"We're proud to be working with Victor and look forward to growing our brand together."

-Cruz is the NFL wide receiver best known for his years with the New York Giants, including a victory in Super Bowl XLVI.
+Cruz is the NFL wide receiver best known for his years with the New York Giants, including a victory in Super Bowl XLVI and a Pro-Bowl appearance in 2012.
 Since his seven-year career in the NFL, Cruz has remained active in sports and entertainment.
+Previously serving as a football analyst for ESPN, he now reports for E!
+Entertainment Television and Good Morning Football, has hosted MTV's popular "The Challenge" series and appears regularly at other media events and sports specials.
 His decision to partner with Krystal Restaurants comes from a love of the brand's offering and his desire to see it serve Northern audiences with the same comfort food flavor that has made it such a long-time quick service leader in the South.

 About Krystal Restaurants LLC